AndreRudolph/impulsephp-doc/docs/components_el_wiring.md

 <a href="#uid">uid()</a>

-Though this functions has less no cases yet, it can be useful in the future when you want to directly retrieve components by an expression on a concrete component instance.
+Though this functions has no use cases yet, it can be useful in the future when you want to directly retrieve components with a certain uid on a concrete component instance.